mlherd/donttouchyourface/README.md

             - subdivisions=16
         - darknet53.conv.74: pre-trained weights

-### Step 3- After 3 hours of training, the model should learn to detect and localize your face and hands in an image.
+### Step 3- Test the trained model
+  - After 3 hours of training, the model should learn to detect and localize your face and hands in an image.
   - 3.A: Find the model in ```/backup```
   - 3.B: You will need a webcam for testing.
   - 3.C: Test the model
-    - You can use the YOLO demo to quick test the accuracy of your model.
+    - You can use the YOLO demo to quickly test the accuracy of your model.
-      - ```./darknet detector demo cfg/obj.data cfg/yolov3-voc_inf.cfg yolov3-voc.backup```
+      - ```./darknet detector demo cfg/custom.data cfg/yolov3-voc_inf.cfg yolov3-voc.backup```
         - yolov3-voc.backup: Your model
         - cfg/yolov3-voc_inf.cfg: We need to comment on the training config lines and uncomment testing config lines.
 In other words, you need to make sure, the batch size and the number of subdivision values are set to 1.
           - batch=1
           - subdivisions=1

-### Step 4- Use the AWS Polly speech synthesis tool to create a few funny audio files to warn my self.
+### Step 4- Create audio files to play
+   - Use the AWS Polly speech synthesis tool to create a few funny audio files to warn my self.
 I uploaded the audio files that I created if you want to skip this part.
   - 4.A: You have to create an AWS account.
   - 4.B: https://aws.amazon.com/polly/
+  - 4.C: Alternatively, You can record your voice or use any other audio file as well (Optional)

-### Step 5- Finally, create a Python script that captures images from my webcam uses the pre-trained model for inference and warns me if my hand gets too close to my face
+### Step 5- Create a Python script
+  - Finally, we need to create a Python script that captures images from the web webcam uses the pre-trained model for inference and warns us if our hands get too close to my face
   - 5A: Install Anaconda (Optional)
     - Create a virtual environment (Python 3.6) with the following packages installed
       - OpenCV
       - Numpy
       - PyGame (Used it to play audio files
       - python3 -m pip install -U pygame --use
-  - 5B: You can either use the Python wrapper that I created for YOLOv3 and write your own application or use the corona.py as an example.
+  - 5B: You can either use the Python wrapper that I created for YOLOv3 and write your application or use the corona.py as an example.
       -  https://github.com/mlherd/darknet/tree/python36_wrapper
         - This probably is the most tricky part of this tutorial.
-        - If you decide to use my version of darkent.py, first you should check the changes I did in the darnet repo.
+        - If you decide to use my version of darkent.py, first you should check the changes I did in the darknet repo.
           - In the Makefile, you need to use the right path to the numpy installation directory.
           - After these changes, you need to rebuild YOLO.
             ```